jenpetsmit/eutilities/eutils/elink.md

 #### reldate

-  * When reldate is set to an integer n, ELink returns only those items that have a date specified by datetype within the last n days.
+  * **Relative Date**.
+When reldate is set to an integer n, ELink returns only those items that have a date specified by datetype within the last n days.
     * reldate=30

 #### mindate and maxdate

-  * Date range used to limit a link operation by the date specified by datetype.
+  * **Minimum Date** and **Maximum Date**.
+Date range used to limit a link operation by the date specified by datetype.
 These two parameters (mindate, maxdate) must be used together to specify an arbitrary date range.
 The general date format is YYYY/MM/DD, and these variants are also allowed: YYYY, YYYY/MM.
   * mindate=2000&maxdate=2001